sfeir-open-source/sfeir-school-rxjs/docs/markdown/04-operators/03-rxjs-operators.md

 });
 ```

-You have to manualy unsubscribe from yourself and start looking like callback Hell
+You have to manually unsubscribe by yourself and it starts looking like callback Hell

 ##==##